norcams/iaas/docs/team/operations/local-repo.rst

 Files (RPM packages or other types) which are needed by the project but which should or cannot use the local YUM repository, can be distributed from the generic archive located under the ``rpm`` subdirectory.
-No additional operations required.
+No additional operations required, other than the ensuring correct SELinux label as described above.

 **URL**: `<https://download.iaas.uio.no/uh-iaas/rpm>`_